Jarella

 Jarella is a fictional character appearing in American comic books published by Marvel Comics.
-Along with Betty Ross Banner and Caiera, she was one of the Hulk's great loves.
-The character was introduced in The Incredible Hulk vol. 2 #140 (May 1971).
-Jarella was created by Roy Thomas, Herb Trimpe and American science fiction author Harlan Ellison, who was the guest writer for that issue.
+Along with Betty Ross and Caiera, she was one of the Hulk's great loves.
+The character was introduced in The Incredible Hulk (vol. 2) #140 (May 1971), and was created by Roy Thomas, Herb Trimpe, and guest writer Harlan Ellison.

 Publication history

-Jarella first appeared in The Incredible Hulk vol. 2 #140 (June 1971) as a one-off character in a plot by guest writer Harlan Ellison.
+Jarella first appeared in The Incredible Hulk (vol. 2) #140 (June 1971) as a one-off character in a plot by guest writer Harlan Ellison.
 She was brought back in issue #148, another tale by a guest plotter, in this case Chris Claremont in his first published story.
-Though Jarella's actual appearances would continue to be sporadic, she became a major driving force in the plot and characterizations of the Hulk for several years.
+Though Jarella's appearances would continue to be sporadic, she became a major driving force in the plot and characterization of the Hulk for several years.

-Jarella is killed in The Incredible Hulk vol. 2 #205 (November 1976).
+Jarella is killed in The Incredible Hulk (vol. 2) #205 (November 1976).
 Though it sparked an outpouring of protest from readers who shared the Hulk's grief, writer Len Wein has said that he never intended Jarella's death to be permanent: "[It] was my intention that Jarella was not really dead.
 Being an alien species, what appeared to be death to us was in fact a step in what was to be her metamorphosis into a higher power.
 I never got a chance to bring her back before I left the title, and thus she’s remained dead".

 Fictional character biography

 Jarella was the princess of the sub-atomic world of K'ai.
 Although outwardly primitive, her world has remnants of long-forgotten high technology and sorcery.
 Its people are green-skinned and for the most part blonde haired, but otherwise humanoid.

 Jarella's city is threatened by a number of menaces ranging from attacks by the gigantic warthos (warthog-like beasts) to the armies of the warlord Visus.
 The Hulk appears in K'ai during an attack of the warthos and drives the huge monsters away.
-The people come out to greet him, and the Hulk is especially taken with the lovely and gentle Jarella.
+The people come out to greet him, and the Hulk is especially taken with Jarella.
 She leads him into the city and calls on her sorcerers to help the Hulk learn their language.
-The spell succeeds and also allows the human personality of Bruce Banner to emerge in the Hulk's body.
+The spell succeeds and also allows the human personality of Bruce Banner to control Hulk's body.
 The Hulk and Jarella fall in love and she proclaims him her husband.
-After Visus attempts to assassinate Jarella she exiles him from the city.
+After Visus attempts to assassinate Jarella, she exiles him from the city.
 However, Psyklop snatches the Hulk away from K'ai.

 Jarella is soon transported to Earth by the Pantheon of Sorcerers (Torla, Holi, Moli; also known as the Sorcerer's Triad) to retrieve the Hulk.
 This act inadvertently causes solar storms; she battles Fialin and then returns to K'ai.
 She loses another war against Visi and is taken captive.
 The Hulk returns to K'ai, and Jarella and Hulk defeat Visis and the assassin Krylar.